British Transport Police

-The British Transport Police (BTP; Heddlu Trafnidiaeth Prydeinig) is a national special police force that polices the railway network of England, Wales and Scotland, which consists of over 10,000 miles of track and 3,000 stations and depots.
+The British Transport Police (BTP; Heddlu Trafnidiaeth Prydeinig) is a national special police force that polices the railway network of Great Britain, which consists of over 10,000 miles of track and 3,000 stations and depots.

-BTP also polices the London Underground, Docklands Light Railway, West Midlands Metro, Tramlink, part of the Tyne and Wear Metro, Glasgow Subway and the London Cable Car.
+BTP also polices the London Underground, Docklands Light Railway, West Midlands Metro, London Tramlink, parts of the Tyne and Wear Metro, Glasgow Subway and the London Cable Car.
+It also provides the 61016 text messaging service for passengers to report non-emergency crimes and incidents.

-The force is funded primarily by the rail industry.
+The force is funded primarily by the rail industry, alongside funding from Transport for London (TfL).